Submit Your Honors Program Application Today

 Phone: 502.272.8431

-Dr. Zackary Ross is an Associate Professor of Theatre and Assistant Director of the Honors Program.
+Dr. Zackary Ross is Director of the Honors Program and Associate Professor of Theatre.
 He has a Ph.D. in Theatre from the University of Illinois at Urbana-Champaign, a master’s degree in Educational Theatre from New York University, and is an honors graduate of Lewis and Clark College’s theatre department in Portland, Oregon.

 Zack's research interests include theatrical adaptation, contemporary drama, theatre and social change, early modern drama, and trauma studies.
 Recently, Zack published a chapter entitled “Too Much Memory: Interrogating the National Trauma of the War on Terror” in Reflecting 9/11: New Narratives of Crisis, Disaster and Change (2016).